Absences and Attendance

 Office staff will then record the absence and inform the teacher.

-Any child arriving at school after 8:55am must first report to the office.
+Any child arriving at school after 8:55am must first report to the office for a late slip.
 If your child is unaccounted for, office staff will try to contact you to check your child’s whereabouts.
 Therefore, it is essential that contact details including alternate emergency contacts are kept up to date.
-Children must remain on school grounds at all times.

-When your child returns to school, please speak personally to the teacher, send a note or email the class teacher explaining the absence.
+When your child is going to be late, please email the class teacher and office explaining the absence.

 Non-sickness Related Absences